The long boom 2.0: the next economic shift must be nature-centric

 The second challenge of scale is that we need to get trillions of dollars out of polluting asset classes and into natural climate solutions.
 Increasingly, companies are making net zero pledges, and as investments transition from polluting asset classes, it raises the question of where the capital will go?
 Where is the next tranche of ventures?
 It is integral to understand that in confronting climate change, the platforms that we have come to rely on: NGOs, COP Agreements and corporate targets, whilst important, are simply not enough.
 The organisational infrastructure to scale natural climate solutions does not exist.
 We are going to need a constant pipeline of new ventures that are purpose driven and incessantly focused on positive climate outputs.
 For this, we need a paradigm shift!

 Sustainable economic growth satisfies human needs today whilst protecting natural resources and the environment for future generations.
 Practical solutions that place nature at the fore of economic transactions can deliver on this.
-The time is therefore right for a more mature marketplace; a marketplace that is geared to handle substantial capital flows to nature positive projects and generate positive returns for investors, communities, and the planet.

 [1] UNEP.
 2021.
 Making Peace with Nature: A Scientific Blueprint to Tackle the Climate, Biodiversity and Pollution Emergencies. https://www.unep.org/resources/making-peace-nature